Stanford University: Administration and organization

 Stanford is a private, non-profit university administered as a corporate trust governed by a privately appointed board of trustees with a maximum membership of 38.
 Trustees serve five-year terms (not more than two consecutive terms) and meet five times annually.
 A new trustee is chosen by the current trustees by ballot.
 The Stanford trustees also oversee the Stanford Research Park, the Stanford Shopping Center, the Cantor Center for Visual Arts, Stanford University Medical Center, and many associated medical facilities (including the Lucile Packard Children's Hospital).

 The board appoints a president to serve as the chief executive officer of the university, to prescribe the duties of professors and course of study, to manage financial and business affairs, and to appoint nine vice presidents.
-The 11th and current president of Stanford University is Marc Trevor Tessier-Lavigne, a Canadian-born neuroscientist.
+Richard Saller became the interim president in September 2023.
+On April 4, 2024, the board of trustees announced that Jonathan Levin would become the thirteenth president on August 1, 2024.
 The provost is the chief academic and budget officer, to whom the deans of each of the seven schools report.
-Persis Drell became the 13th provost in February 2017.
+Jenny Martinez became the fourteenth provost in October 2023.
+The university is organized into seven academic schools.

-As of 2018, the university was organized into seven academic schools.
-The schools of Humanities and Sciences (27 departments), Engineering (nine departments), and Earth, Energy & Environmental Sciences (four departments) have both graduate and undergraduate programs while the Schools of Law, Medicine, Education, and Business, have graduate programs only.
-A new School of Sustainability will supersede the School of Earth, Energy, & Environmental Sciences in September 2022.
+The schools of Humanities and Sciences (twenty-seven departments), Engineering (nine departments), and Sustainability (nine departments) have both graduate and undergraduate programs while the Schools of Law, Medicine, Education, and Business have graduate programs only.
 The powers and authority of the faculty are vested in the Academic Council, which is made up of tenure and non-tenure line faculty, research faculty, senior fellows in some policy centers and institutes, the president of the university, and some other academic administrators.
-But most matters are handled by the Faculty Senate, made up of 54 elected representatives of the faculty for the year 2021–22.
+But most matters are handled by the Faculty Senate, made up of 54 elected representatives of the faculty for 2021.

 The Associated Students of Stanford University (ASSU) is the student government for Stanford and all registered students are members.
 Its elected leadership consists of the Undergraduate Senate elected by the undergraduate students, the Graduate Student Council elected by the graduate students, and the President and Vice President elected as a ticket by the entire student body.
 Stanford is the beneficiary of a special clause in the California Constitution, which explicitly exempts Stanford property from taxation so long as the property is used for educational purposes.